Understanding Country of Residence for Immigrants

 Why “Country of Residence” Matters for Immigrants

-Your country of residence directly influences your eligibility for different U.S. immigration benefits, visa types, work permits, and green card applications.
+Your country of residence directly influences your eligibility for different U.S. immigration benefits, visa types, work permits, and Green Card applications.
 For instance, certain U.S. visa categories may require you to be living in a particular country or region at the time of application.
 If you are living in a third country (not your home country or the U.S.), it could impact your application process.

 Your country of residence also has significant implications for your tax obligations.
 Many countries, including the U.S., tax individuals based on where they live rather than just their citizenship.